-In 1971, Theobald Alfons Müller took over his father?s small dairy in the Bavarian town of Aretsried.
+In 1971, Theobald Alfons Müller took over his father's small dairy in the Bavarian town of Aretsried.
 That dairy had just four employees.
-Today, the Müller Group is an extended family of over 25,000 people.
-We?re a fast growing, international, chilled-food business with operations in more than 10 countries.
+Today, the Müller Group is an extended family of around 24,000 people.
+We're a fast growing, international, chilled-food business with operations in more than 10 countries.

 We want to be an employer of choice within the food and drink industry, and to be recognised as a great place to work.
 We are ambitious and determined to achieve our aspiration to build a truly diverse dairy business which is the best in the UK.

 The commercial success of the group is largely down to Theobald Alfons Müller (Theo Müller).
 In 1971, he took over his father's company in Aretsried, Swabia, and turned the four-man dairy into what it is today.
 With well-conceived, quality-oriented milk processing, constant process improvements and technological innovations, the Müller Group processes billions of litres of milk each year into Müllerlicious dairy products and whey powder.